 Exhibition Stand Tip #4: Don’t Forget the Role of Natural Light..

 Naturally, you would need to consider the role of natural light.
 You might be designing in the day, when there is ample light through bright windows.
 Or, you may be parlaying at night, when natural light is dormant and the only light is the static glow from the artificial light within the exhibition hall.
 Otherwise you might be designing for a day to night affair.
 In which case you need to take that into account to.

 The point here is that natural light creates natural contrasts and shadows, and you need to try and recreate this in an unnatural setting.
 When designing for an exhibition stand always remember the ambient light you’re designing against.

 Exhibition Stand Tip #5: Colour Coded.

+Another tip in designing an exhibition stand is to remember colours.
 Sight is the most complex human sense we currently aim to evaluate.
 Using the correct use of lighting will have an important impact upon your attendees sense of mood, feelings, and sense of impressions they walk away with.
 Colour psychology is regarded as an immense tool, and is the main contribution to the creation of perception.
 It can determine the level of impact an organisation generates, including sending a positive or negative message, encourage sales and draw considerable traffic towards their exhibition stands.